 7.4 Effect of Termination.

 a) In General.
-In the event of any termination or expiration of this Agreement: (i) all of Customer’s rights under this Agreement will immediately terminate; (ii) the licenses granted in this Agreement will terminate; (iii) all Users will immediately cease any access or use of the AttackIQ System, (iv) Customer promptly shall uninstall the AttackIQ System software from each machine; and (v) Customer shall pay in full for the Professional Services performed up to and including the effective date of termination.
-Customer may retain a reasonable number of copies of AttackIQ Data reports solely for its archival purposes after this Agreement terminates or expires, provided that Customer also reproduces any copyright, trademark or other proprietary markings and notices on the report.
+In the event of any termination or expiration of this Agreement: (i) all of Customer’s rights under this Agreement will immediately terminate; (ii) the licenses granted in this Agreement will terminate; (iii) all Users will immediately cease any access or use of the AttackIQ Solution; (iv) Customer promptly shall uninstall the AttackIQ Solution software from each machine; and (v) Customer shall pay in full for the Professional Services performed up to and including the effective date of termination.
+Customer may retain a reasonable number of copies of reports generated by the AttackIQ Solution solely for its archival purposes after this Agreement terminates or expires, provided that Customer also reproduces any copyright, trademark or other proprietary markings and notices on the report.

 b) Deletion of Customer Data.
 If Customer requests deletion of its Customer Data in writing prior to the date of termination or expiration of this Agreement, then AttackIQ will permanently and irrevocably delete the Customer Data stored by AttackIQ or its cloud hosting provider, or both, within ten (10) days of the date of termination or expiration of this Agreement.